annhuangresearch/annhuangresearch.github.io/_posts/2022-12-13-GLM-simulation.md

 b2 <- 0.09 # previous direction of the stimulus
 b3 <- 0.8  # previous response, "response_n_1"
 b4 <- 0.8  # previous trial performer's identity, "participant_n_1"
 ```
-## Creating a data frame

-In this step, we think about what are the elements that make up the experiment?
-For instance, the experiment has a stimulus and the stimulus elicits the observer's responses.
-The experiment also consists certain number of blocks, and in each block there are certain number of trials.
-There are the participants who sit in different rooms, etc. The point here is that we should think about the design of the experiment, and simulate variables that code for each of these information.
+## Step 3.
+Create the dataframe

+In this step, we define the elements that make up the experiment.
+For example, the experiment includes:

+- **Blocks** and **trials** that structure the experiment.
+In the actual experiment, there are 10 blocks with 100 trials each.
+Of course, you can simulate even more trials to see how it influences the model estimation
+- The **stimulus** direction that is the task itself which elicit responses from participants,$$stimulus_{n}$$
+- The **previous stimulus** direction.
+This might be interesting to know how previous stimulus influence the subsequent decision making, $$stimulus_{n-1}$$
+- The participant's actual **choice responses** to each current trial stimulus (coded as 0 = left, 1 = right), $$response_{n}$$
+- The participant's **choice response on the previous trial**, $$response_{n-1}$$
+- The previous trial performer or actor, because I am interested in whether who gave the response previously influence the decision, $$participant_{n-1}$$
+- The **room number** that each dyadic participant was sitting in

+The goal here is to simulate variables that represent each of these components, so that the resulting dataframe mirrors the structure of the real experiment.

 ```{r}
 # create block, trial, room to match the real experiment data